Headlines

 What is neurodiversity?

 Neurodiversity is about the various ways human brains and minds work.
-It includes conditions like Autism, ADHD, and dyslexia.
+It includes conditions like autism, ADHD, and dyslexia.
 This concept shows that these differences are natural.
 They’re also important for a balanced society.

 Why is neurodiversity important in the workplace?